 Applications should be done in any area where insects rest and breed.
 Pay special attention around windows, doors, and structural base of the poultry houses and barns, or anywhere insects may enter the facility.

 Decimari Pails - 1 gallon and 6 gallonA scatter application outside of poultry houses or bait station applications inside poultry houses can be done with Decimari® Fly Bait in areas that are not accessible to animals.
-When birds are not present an indoor application of Darlex® or Tobex® can be done as a banded or whole house application.
+When birds are not present an indoor application of Darlex® Insecticide or Tobex can be done as a banded or whole house application.
 These types of applications are usually done in broiler facilities in between flocks.

 Complete control of darkling beetles, flies, and other potential vectors in or near animal production facilities is not realistic.
 However, reducing the numbers of vectors inside and outside a facility reduces the probability of an infection being transported to the animals.